The rise of the galactic empire: luminosity functions at $z\sim17$ and $z\sim25$ estimated with the MIDIS$+$NGDEEP ultra-deep JWST/NIRCam dataset: Results

-Now to investigate how this compares with the expected stellar mass-to-light ratios from stellar population models, in Figure~\ref{fig:m/l} we also show $M_\bigstar/L_{\rm UV}$ from a variety of stellar population models with a mean age of 1 Myr or 30 Myr \citep{2025NatAs...9..155Z} and low ($<0.1$\%~Z$_\odot$) to primordial metallicities.
-We can see that the results for a 30 Myr old stellar population are consistent with the required $M_\bigstar/L_{\rm UV}$ at $z=17$ for our adopted (constant) value of $\epsilon=0.15$.
-The factor of approximately three lower values of $M_\bigstar/L_{\rm UV}$ at $z\sim 25$ imply that these $z\sim25$ galaxies, if the $\epsilon$ is constant (15\% assumed in the plot), should host much younger stellar populations (i.e., catching the galaxies in a very young burst), and/or a top-heavy IMF.
-Alternatively, if $z\sim25$ the star formation efficiency changes but the typical stellar properties at $z\sim17$ and $z\sim25$ are similar, the relative efficiency between these two epochs (and halos of different masses) must change.
-For example, if the efficiency at $z\sim17$ stays at 15\%, the $z\sim25$ galaxies must present higher values to go up in the plot to the same $M_\bigstar/L_{\rm UV}$ values; or if the $z\sim25$ galaxies remain in the $\epsilon=0.15$ efficiency and mass-to-light ratios typical of young low-metallicity starburst, $z\sim17$ galaxies should have smaller star formation efficiencies to match those stellar ages.
-Given that the probability of catching a galaxy in a 1~Myr old starburst should be smaller than catching it with older ages, the first example seems more representative.
+To investigate how our calculations compare with the expected stellar mass-to-light ratios from stellar population models, in Figure~\ref{fig:m/l} we also show $M_\bigstar/L^{\rm UV}$ from a variety of stellar population models with a mean age of 1 Myr (i.e., a burst) or 30 Myr (age found for spectroscopically confirmed $z>10$ galaxies, see, e.g., \citealt{2025NatAs...9..155Z}) and low ($<0.1$~Z$_\odot$) to primordial metallicities.
+The results for a 30 Myr old stellar population are consistent with the required $M_\bigstar/L^{\rm UV}$ at $z=17$ for our adopted (constant) value of $\epsilon=0.15$.
+The factor of approximately three lower values of $M_\bigstar/L^{\rm UV}$ at $z\sim 25$ imply that these $z\sim25$ galaxies, if the $\epsilon$ is constant (15\% assumed in the plot, a scenario considered in galaxy simulations such as those in \citealt{2025MNRAS.536..988F}), should host much younger stellar populations (i.e., catching the galaxies in a very young burst), and/or a top-heavy IMF \citep[see,e.g.,][]{2025MNRAS.536.1018L}, so their emissivity is higher and their mass-to-light ratios smaller.
+Alternatively, if at $z\sim25$ the star formation efficiency changes but the typical stellar properties at $z\sim17$ and $z\sim25$ are similar, the relative efficiency between these two epochs (and halos of different masses) must change.
+For example, if the efficiency at $z\sim17$ stays at 15\%, the $z\sim25$ galaxies must present higher values to go up in the plot to the same $M_\bigstar/L^{\rm UV}$ values; or if the $z\sim25$ galaxies remain in the $\epsilon=0.15$ efficiency and mass-to-light ratios typical of young low-metallicity starburst, $z\sim17$ galaxies should have smaller star formation efficiencies to match those stellar ages.
+Given that the probability of catching a galaxy in a 1~Myr old starburst should be smaller than catching it with older ages, the first scenario seems more representative.
 However, the detectability of the highest redshift galaxies might bias the selection to the youngest and brightest evolutionary stages, which, would favor the second scenario.